Express clerk’s silence foiled train robber

 He didn’t have to explain why he was there.

 The robber, with much profanity, ordered engineer Lucas to reduce the train’s speed until it was safe for fireman Gittens to jump off, and then, at gunpoint, Gittens did so, leaving Lucas alone in the cab with the robber.
-Then the robber had Lucas run up the speed, race on up the track past Walker a mile or so, and stop the bus.
+Then the robber had Lucas run up the speed, race on up the track past Walker a mile or so, and stop.
 There, on a lonely stretch of track in the middle of nowhere, he’d get busy robbing the train.

 The robber first handed Lucas a cigar, and told him to light it and keep puffing on it.
 He’d be needing it to light sticks of dynamite, and if the cherry on the end went out, there’d be trouble.